destinyae/docs/README.md

 </div>

-> ℹ️ We are in the process of putting out a comprehensive README following a docs migration.
-For contribution guidelines, check out the [Contributing Guide](./CONTRIBUTING.md)
+> ℹ️ We are in the process of putting out a comprehensive README following a document migration.
+For contribution guidelines, check out the [Contributing Guide].(./CONTRIBUTING.md)

 <p align="left">
   Welcome to the Avail Project Developer Documentation, your go-to resource for all things related to data availability and modular blockchain development.
 Designed with a focus on community collaboration, this repository aims to provide the most accurate, comprehensive, and up-to-date information for anyone interested in learning about, contributing to, or maintaining projects within the Avail ecosystem.